 Networking all your domestic technology and household appliances is becoming increasingly popular.
 The smart home approach, and allows you to centrally control and management home heating, lamps, blinds, refrigerators, washing machines, etc. It doesn’t just improve your quality of life, but also contributes to efficient energy consumption.
 Thanks to it’s low price, internet capability and status as a fully functioning system with excellent hardware support, more and more hobby craftsmen are relying on Raspberry Pi to implement projects for their own homes.
 The required software basis is formed by open source tools like openHAB or Home Assistant.

-When used as a mail server, e-mails are saved exclusively on Raspberry Pi, so no other provider or server has access to your messages.
+When used as a mail server, emails are saved exclusively on Raspberry Pi, so no other provider or server has access to your messages.
 With a Raspberry Pi mail server, users have complete control over their mail system, as well as the ability to set up any number of e-mail addresses with their own domain.
 As the central platform for your electronic communications, the mini computer offers you the best possible privacy and security (since all data is in your own hands), as well as a high degree of flexibility.
 A more detailed list of the advantages and possibilities of this kind of home server, as well as step-by-step instructions for setting one up using Rasbperry Pi can be found You can find a step-by-step guide on how to set up a Raspberry Pi mail server here Article on this topic “Setting up Raspberry-Pi mail servers.

 Interactive LED surface

-The hobbyist Vincent Deconinck has proven, impressively, that Raspberry Pi is not just for amateur practical projects: For around €130, he equipped a standard IKEA table with an interactive display that reacts to parked objects with colourful animations and even allows Tetris to play.
-At the heart of the project is a Raspberry Pi that processes all interactions recorded by Arduino microcontrollers and converts them into your chosen animations using Glediator software.
-On his website, Deconinck has published a detailed guide to building one.
+The hobbyist Vincent Deconinck has shown that Raspberry Pi isn’t just for amateur projects.
+For around €130 ((£110), he equipped a standard IKEA table with an interactive display that reacts to objects with colourful animations and even allows users to play Tetris.
+At the heart of the project is a Raspberry Pi that processes all interactions recorded by Arduino microcontrollers and converts them into animations using Glediator software.
+On his website, Deconinck has published a detailed guide to building an interactive LED table.

 “AirPi” mobile weather and air measuring station

-Home server & Media Center
+Home server & Media Centre

 Video game console